sequenceiq/blog/source/_posts/2014-09-20-topn-on-apache-tez.markdown

 you have to copy a bunch of jars to HDFS and you're almost good to go.
 * Multiple versions of Tez can be used at the same time which solves a common problem, the rolling upgrades.
 * Distributed data processing jobs typically look like `DAGs` (directed acyclic graphs) and Tez relies on this concept to define your jobs.
-DAGs are made from `Verticles` and `Edges`.
-Verticles in the graph represent data transformations while edges represent the data movement from producers to consumers.
+DAGs are made from `Vertices` and `Edges`.
+Vertices in the graph represent data transformations while edges represent the data movement from producers to consumers.
 The DAG itself defines the structure of the data processing and the relationship between producers and consumers.

 Tez provides faster execution and higher predictability because it: